 MOPA lasers have the advantage of higher pulse peak power compared to fiber lasers.
 This higher peak power allows for deep engraving on metals, as well as the creation of high-quality marks on various materials.
 Fiber lasers, while not as powerful in peak power, compensate with their high repetition rate, enabling efficient and fast processing.

 In conclusion, understanding the differences between MOPA and fiber lasers is crucial in choosing the right laser engraving and marking machine for specific applications.
-While MOPA lasers provide more flexibility and color marking capabilities, fiber lasers offer high efficiency and reliability.
+While MOPA lasers provide more flexibility and color marking capabilities, fiber laser cutters offer high efficiency and reliability.
 The Monport GI60 Integrated MOPA Fiber Laser Engraver & Marking Machine with Electric Lifting is an excellent choice for industries that require both versatility and performance.

 {"one"=>"Select 2 or 3 items to compare", "other"=>"{{ count }} of 3 items selected"}